Lucius Cornelius Chrysogonus

 Lucius Cornelius Chrysogonus (died after 80 BC) was a Greek freedman of Lucius Cornelius Sulla whom Sulla put in charge of the proscriptions of 82 BC.
-He purchased the property of the proscribed Sextus Roscius Amerinus, worth 250 talents, for 2,000 denarii.
-Chrysogonus then accused Roscius's son, Sextus Roscius, of murdering his father.
-In 80 BC Chrysogonus was in turn accused of corruption by Marcus Tullius Cicero, who was defending Sextus Roscius during his trial.
-Very little is known of Chrysogonus after the trial.
+He purchased the property of the proscribed Sextus Roscius Amerinus, worth 250 talents (the equivalent of 2,500,000 denarii), for only 2,000 denarii.
+Chrysogonus then accused Roscius's son, Sextus Roscius, of murdering his own father.
+In 80 BC Chrysogonus was in turn accused of corruption by Marcus Tullius Cicero, who successfully defended Sextus Roscius during his trial.
+Very little is known of Chrysogonus after the trial, but it is frequently (although poorly supported in the sources) suggested that he was executed before Sulla’s resignation in 80 BC.